frowenz/album-collage-generator/README.md

 ### Future Work

 The biggest thing that needs to be fixed is the presence of duplicate duplicate albums covers.
-This most often occurs when there are deluxe and regular albums or when single has the same cover as an album.
-Help with this problem would be appreciated.
+This most often occurs when there are deluxe and regular albums or when a single has the same cover as an album.